-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the San Joaquin Valley Unified Air Pollution Control District for its comprehensive annual financial report for the fiscal year ended June 30, 2019.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the San Joaquin Valley Unified Air Pollution Control District for its annual comprehensive financial report for the fiscal year ended June 30, 2020.
 This was the seventh consecutive year that the District has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, the District must publish an easily readable and efficiently organized comprehensive annual financial report.
+In order to be awarded a Certificate of Achievement, the District must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe that our current annual comprehensive financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.

-The dedicated services of the District Finance team made the preparation of our comprehensive annual financial report possible.
+The dedicated services of the District Finance team made the preparation of our annual comprehensive financial report possible.